St Magnus the Martyr: Dedication

-The original church pre-dated the canonisation of St Magnus of Orkney by around a century and was also probably constructed before the cult of St Olaf, which did not become established in London until the 1050s.
+The principal argument against an association with Magnus of Orkney is that the original church pre-dated his sanctification by around a century, and was also probably constructed before the cult of St Olaf, which did not become established in London until the 1050s.
 The dedication of the church to St Magnus (as for the four City churches dedicated to St Botolph) at least partly reflected interest in particular saints' relics during the 11th century.
-There was a cultus to this earlier St Magnus before the Norman Conquest; several English monastic houses claimed to have relics of the saint; King Edgar gave one to Westminster Abbey and the relic collection of Peterborough Abbey included the hand of St Magnus the Martyr as well as the famous arm of St Oswald.
+There was a cult of this earlier (unidentified) St Magnus before the Norman Conquest: several English monastic houses claimed to have relics of the saint; King Edgar gave one to Westminster Abbey; and the relic collection of Peterborough Abbey included the hand of St Magnus the Martyr.
 The feast of St Magnus the Martyr, celebrated on 19 August, appears in most liturgical calendars from the Gelasian Sacramentary in the eighth century and the missal of Robert of Jumièges in the 11th century to the 16th century.

-The original dedication of the church may therefore, as noted by Richard Thomson in his Chronicles of London Bridge of 1827, have been to St Magnus of Anagni (Sancti Magni martiris et episcopi Tranensis), a putative third-century bishop who was martyred in the reign of the Emperor Decius and whose relics were translated from Fondi to Veroli and then to Anangni in the 9th century.
-It is possible that the dedication might also have been influenced by Cnut's journey to Rome in 1027 or by the translation to Canterbury in 1023 of the remains of Alphage, Bishop and Martyr, from St Paul's Cathedral, where a cult had rapidly developed at his tomb.
+It is therefore likely that the original dedication of the church was to St Magnus of Anagni, a putative second-century bishop, martyred in the reign of the Emperor Decius, whose feast was celebrated on 19 August.
+This identification was proposed by Richard Thomson in his Chronicles of London Bridge of 1827, and has more recently been argued at greater length by Matthew Payne and Michael Cooper.
+It is possible that the dedication was influenced by Cnut's journey to Rome in 1027 or by the translation to Canterbury in 1023 of the remains of Alphage, Bishop and Martyr, from St Paul's Cathedral, where a cult had rapidly developed at his tomb.

 The feast on 19 August was still celebrated in the 16th century.
-It was included in an Almanack attached to Miles Coverdale's translation of the Bible and in the Preces Privitae of 1564 (authorised by Elizabeth I for private devotion), but was excluded from the Book of Common Prayer.
-It was also omitted from the Tridentine Calendar, falling as it did within the Octave of the Assumption, but has remained in local calendars.
+It was included in an "Almanack" attached to Miles Coverdale's translation of the Bible and in the Preces Privitae of 1564 (authorised by Elizabeth I for private devotion), but was excluded from the Book of Common Prayer.
+It was also omitted from the Tridentine calendar, falling as it did within the Octave of the Assumption, but has remained in local calendars.
 St Magnus of Anagni also remains in the Martyrologium Romanum.